+To visualize the performance of an IDS, i.e. the trade-off between sensitivity (true positive rate) and fallout (true negative rate), AUC~(Area Under The Curve) ROC~(Receiver Operating Characteristics) also known as Area Under the Receiver Operating Characteristics~(AUROC) curve is used~\cite{4738466, RefWorks:doc:5d3eead4e4b0f3a8f3433a51, RefWorks:doc:5d3eea07e4b0bdf80ba1e685} \\ Equation ~\ref{eq:f1} represents the harmonic mean of precision and recall.
+F1 is better suited to represent the performance of an IDS, specially when dealing with imbalanced classes.

 Equation ~\ref{eq:mcc} provides Matthews correlation coefficient.
-It can only be used in binary IDS in which incidents are classified as either attack or normal. \\
+It can only be used in binary IDS in which incidents are classified as either attack or normal.

+Equation~\ref{eq:geomacc} addresses the problem of calculating accuracy in imbalanced datasets.
+Numerous datasets have a limited number of attacks' data compared to benign traffic, hence, the geometric mean of accuracy provides a more precise metric than overall accuracy measure~\cite{kubat1997addressing}.
+Space-Time aware evaluation is introduced by Feargus Pendlebury~\textit{et al.}~\cite{pendlebury2018tesseract} to overcome both spatial and temporal biases.
+The authors introduced three constraints to be considered when splitting datasets.

-Additionally, the CPU consumption, the throughput and the power consumption are important metrics for the evaluation of intrusion detection systems running on different hardware on specific settings such as high-speed networks, or on hardware with limited resources.
+Additionally, CPU consumption, throughput and power consumption are important metrics for evaluating IDSs.
+Specifically, these metrics are important for IDSs running on different hardware or with specific settings such as high-speed networks, or on hardware with limited resources.